Dasding1/Dasding/_articles/Riot! Riot! Riot!.md

 Almost all the patches orbit around the theme of teenage rebellion and self-sacrifice for the sake of art.

-yet, Raf was unconsciously assimilated by technocapital and now (thanks to archivists) each of his pieces is worth thousands of dollars.

 ![[Raf Simons AW 2001 02 riot riot riot.png]]